fastrgv/DifferentialRPNcalculator/README.md

 ## Details

 Unary operators y=F(x) have the differential estimator dy = F'(x) * dx.
 The derivative thusly relates the functional error to the error in the operand x.
-Similarly, the total differential is used for binary operators;  i.e. for Z=F(x,y) we use dZ = Fx * dx + Fy * dy.
+Similarly, the total differential is used for binary operators;
+i.e. for Z=F(x,y) one uses dZ = ∂F/∂x * dx + ∂F/∂y * dy.

 The function y = x^2, for example, has an error in y that is approximately twice the error in x.